How Hong Kong Is Cashing in on Parking2 min read

 These gains have outstripped the growth in the price of the flats in the building above them in Tai Wai district, a 30-minute drive from the central business district on Hong Kong Island.
 What’s even more surprising is that it took about seven years for the flats to record the same growth of 120% – the flats are now selling for about HK$4.7 million per unit.

-Across Hong Kong, private homes roughly doubled in value over 2010-2017 and the price of a parking spot in residential complexes tripled to about HK$1.4 million.
+Across Hong Kong, private homes roughly doubled in value from 2010-2017, and the price of a parking spot in residential complexes tripled to about HK$1.4 million.
 Although the flats are expensive, their value won’t jump to 100% in roughly a year.
 But that’s what seems to be happening with parking spots.

 What’s behind the price hike?